hannahtay/ip/README.md

-# Duke project template
+# Nyani User Guide =)

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+Below are the features and respective instructions on how to use Nyani!

-## Setting up in Intellij

-Prerequisites: JDK 17, update Intellij to the most recent version.
+## Downloading Nyani

 1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
 1. Open the project into Intellij as follows: